oci-landing-zones/terraform-oci-modules-orchestrator/README.md

     1. Select or accept the selected deployment *Region* (IAM resources are always automatically deployed in the home region regardless).
     2. In *Input Files* section, select the *Configurations Source*.
 Each supported source has distinct input fields, but all of them have *Configuration Files* (Required) and *Dependency Files* (Optional).
 The example has the following fields:
         - *Configurations Source*: "url", which means any URL in the *Configuration Files* field must be publicly available.
-        - *Configuration Files*: "https://raw.githubusercontent.com/oci-landing-zones/terraform-oci-modules-orchestrator/main/examples/vision/iam/config/iam-config.json", that happens to be available in this public GitHub repository.
+        - *Configuration Files*: "https://raw.githubusercontent.com/oci-landing-zones/terraform-oci-modules-orchestrator/main/examples/vision/iam/config/iam-config.json" and "https://raw.githubusercontent.com/oci-landing-zones/terraform-oci-modules-orchestrator/main/examples/vision/security/config/zpr-config.json", both available in this public GitHub repository.
         - *Dependencies Source for URL-based Configurations*: "ocibucket", which means dependency files are read and written to an OCI private bucket.
         - *OCI Bucket Name*: "terraform-runtime-bucket", the bucket name where dependency files are read and written to. **THE BUCKET IS NOT CREATED BY THE ORCHESTRATOR.**
         - *Dependency Files*: empty, which means the specified configuration files stack do not rely on any dependencies.